fedorov/plastimatch/doc/sphinx/fdk_tutorial_ii.rst

 we will first describe the geometry of the real scanner, and then use the drr command to create the geometry files.

-The University of Arkansas scanner consists of a fixed X-ray tube and detector, and uses a turntable to rotate the sample.
+This scanner consists of a fixed X-ray tube and detector, and uses a turntable to rotate the sample.
 The X-ray system has the following attributes::